dref11/MyModels/README.md

 ```shell
 cd p2m
 ```
 and then open layers.py.
-We will have to modify the input shapes of x2 in  line 29 and y2 in line 31 to the following
+We will have to modify the shapes of x2 in  line 29 and y2 in line 31 to the following
 ```python
 x2 = tf.minimum(tf.ceil(x), tf.cast(tf.shape(img_feat)[0], tf.float32) - 1)
 y2 = tf.minimum(tf.ceil(y), tf.cast(tf.shape(img_feat)[1], tf.float32) - 1)